chinmaya10000/terraform-eks-emr-sandbox/README.md

 ## Troubleshooting & Tips

-- Make sure your AWS CLI is using the correct profile and region.
+- Ensure your AWS CLI uses the correct profile and region.
-- If you encounter IAM permission errors, review and update your user policies.
+- If IAM errors occur, review and update your user policies.
-- To debug failed Spark jobs, check the job status and logs using the EMR console or AWS CLI.
+- Debug failed Spark jobs by checking job status and logs in the EMR console or via AWS CLI.
-- For networking issues, verify the subnets and security group settings in your VPC.
+- For networking issues, verify VPC subnets and security groups.

 ---